DonaldET/DemoDev/README.md

 This example uses the motivation of finding the (say) top 10 scores of a complex game where several game attributes allow for unique ordering.
 We vary the number of inputs to scan and the size of the top set.
 Since 100 elements is a large list, that is our upper limit for this performance test.
 ##Build Information

-There were 19 MAVEN POM files which resulted in 125 class files and 45 Jar files.
-There were 115 Java source files.
-Including the POM files, there were 99 XML files.
+ **** Count of Repository Development Files and Resources

+ MAVEN POM files: 19

+ Class Files    : 125

+ Archive Files  : 45

+ WAR Files      : 1

+ Java files     : 115

+ Java lines     : 12396

+ XML files      : 99

 ##MAVEN Summary